 Over the course of the year, Tate County revised its annual operating budget to more closely reflect actual revenues and expenses.
-A schedule showing the original and final budget amounts compared to the County's actual financial activity for the General Fund and other major funds is provided in this report as required supplementary information.
+A schedule showing the original and final budget amounts compared to the County's actual financial activity for the General Fund is provided in this report as required supplementary information.